rebelskum/rebelskum/README.md

 - 👩🏻‍💻 I primarily code in Javascript
 - 🌱 I'm currently owning features end-to-end from frontend into the backend
 - ❤️ I love snowboarding, mountain biking, and anything Star Wars
-- ⚡ Fun fact: I'm also a personal trainer 💪🏼
+- ⚡ Fun fact: I'm also a sponsored athlete 💪🏼

 ## My Github Stats